What is the current situation?

 Our HR and legal consultants can also provide hands-on support with preparing for these changes.
 For example, we can help you run pulse surveys to understand what issues your workforce is concerned about and improve employee engagement.

 You can also shape future policy.
-We speak regularly with Government and feed into consultations, using input from businesses like yours.
+We speak regularly with Government and respond in detail to consultations, using input from businesses like yours.

 New to Make UK?